Spain arrests four people for recruiting Muslims to violence

 "Both those arrested, who shared the strategy of the terrorist group DAESH (the Islamic State), recruited women who, after a process of indoctrination, ended up joining the terrorist group," it said.

-As well as running webpages, the two alleged Melilla recruiters organized meetings where they showed videos and material from Islamic State designed to persuade young Muslims from Western democracies to become jihadists.
+As well as running webpages, the two alleged Melilla recruiters organised meetings where they showed videos and material from Islamic State designed to persuade young Muslims from Western democracies to become jihadists.

 Some of those who attended the meetings had already begun to prepare to go to militant areas, the ministry said.